-Throughout this reporting period, University of Alabama in Huntsville initiated activities consistent with the SWMPP as follow:
+Throughout this reporting period, University of Alabama in Huntsville initiated activities consistent with the SWMPP, and continued the activities that begin prior year and built upon those.
+Some of those activities are as follow:

-• The marketing campaign's purpose is to inform and educate the campus community about the importance of properly managing storm water on campus and avoiding storm water pollution.
-The campaign included Website announcements, as shown here, Posters which were printed on March 15th and distributed on April 23rd, 2018, and Medallions informing the campus community that storm drains flow to the river were placed on drains around campus on April 20, 2018.
+Marking Campaign: The marketing campaign's purpose is to inform and educate the campus community about the importance of properly managing storm water on campus and avoiding storm water pollution.
+The campaign include Website announcements, as shown here, Posters which were printed and distributed and Medallions informing the campus community that storm drains flow to the river were placed on drains around campus.

-- During this reporting period (on April 3rd, 2018) Kristy Olive and Taylor Myers met with - the Housing administration staff as part of the public education sessions to help get the word out on storm water pollution prevention.
-Scott Royce, Brande Bernat, Elizabeth Russell-Johnson, and Juanita Owen were all present. - As part of the larger "Big Event" that Student Affairs puts on, over 20 volunteer students signed up for storm water medallion installation on April 14th "medallion installation day".
-The event was rained out but at a later date, some of those students and three staff members performed the task on the make-up day.
+- Meetings are held during the course of the year between OESH staff and Housing administration staff as part of the public education sessions to help get the word out on storm water pollution prevention. - As a part of the larger "Big Event" that Student Affairs puts on, volunteer students signed up for storm water medallion installation.